Monsoon and Skin care

 • Use facial cleansers to remove oil and dirt trapped in your skin.

 • Moisturize your skin frequently.
-This will help in keeping the outer layer of your skin properly hydrated and make it look soft, supple and moist.
+This will help hydrate your skin’s outer layer and make it look soft, supple, and moist.

 • You can use rose water and glycerin to keep your skin healthy.